Blame the dog. Blame the cat. But really, it’s not their fault.

 Raccoons, squirrels, rats and mice all carry fleas.
 There have been studies which indicate the incidence of fleas has a direct correlation with the population of these animals.

 Once fleas get into your home it hardly matters who’s to blame you just want them gone.

 A mild infestation in your home can usually be eliminated by treating your pets with veterinary prescribed products like Capstar, Revolution and Advantage.
 Over the counter remedies have not demonstrated an equivalent level of control to these products.
 Once treated, the emerging fleas are attracted to your pet which kills the flea and breaks the insects life cycle.

 For severe infestations or mild infestations where animals have been removed from the home it is necessary to treat the carpets and upholstered furniture to get at the developing fleas.

 Properly applied, professional products tend to kill the larvae and adult fleas immediately.
 Since most products last more than 7 days the eggs succumb when they hatch.

 The stage most difficult to manage is the cocoons.
 Cocoons are impervious to most pesticides.
 First the insect inside has to reach maturity, which means keeping the temperature around 70 degrees for up to two weeks.
 At the same time, we have to vacuum frequently to get the adults hopping around in the treatment.

 There are low toxicity growth regulators (materials that prevent the insect from maturing) that can protect an area for up to 7 months but the most practical way to avoid a flea infestation is to keep your pets treated year ‘round.
-If the fleas aren't able to live and feed on them they can’t infest your home.
+If the fleas aren’t able to live and feed on them they can’t infest your home in the first place.